sg-dev/sg-website/content/talks/2024_Workshop_May/session01.md

 ---
 title: "Polarization as a Threat to Democracy?"
 session: true
-draft: false
+draft: true
 speaker: Philip Leifeld
 affiliation: University of Essex, UK
 where:
 from: 2023-09-13T11:00:00
 to: 2023-09-13T12:30:00
 events:
-- MMM Workshop September 2023
+- Workshop Structural Balance May 2024
 weight: 1
 ---